jamesgurung/teacher-ai/README.md

     * `Azure__TenantId` - your Azure tenant ID
     * `Azure__StorageAccountName` - the name of your Azure Storage account
     * `Azure__StorageAccountKey` - the key for your Azure Storage account
+    * `Azure__DataProtectionBlobUri` - the SAS URL for the keys file you created earlier
     * `OpenAI__ApiKey` - the API key for your OpenAI account
     * `OpenAI__CostPer1KFileSearches` - the OpenAI credit cost per 1K file searches
     * `OpenAI__TitleSummarisationModel` - the model which will be used to summarise titles, e.g. `gpt-4.1-nano`